-By Brooke Weber
+By Brooke Weber, Content Writer

 If you’ve ever made a New Year’s resolution, you’ve probably included something like, “I want to lose weight,” or “I want to eat a healthier diet” on your list.
-There’s just something about the idea of starting fresh that makes us want to try out some new healthy habits!
+There’s just something about the idea of starting fresh that makes you want to try out some new healthy habits!

 But how to make these healthy habits last?
 It’s easy to say that you’ll exercise more, but it’s even easier to dismiss those healthy activities as soon as you (understandably) get too busy or don’t feel motivated.

 Luckily, we’ve put together a guide on how to keep up healthy habits!
 Read on for our top tips.